1. Initial Setup

 Here we have done the following;

-2. We define a type for our template props.
+typefor our template props.
 We always pass our props as an object.
-Optional props can be marked with a ? in the type, and potentially given a default value when destructuring them.
+Optional props can be marked with a?in the type, and potentially given a default value when destructuring them. - We create the template itself, which is a normal function, receiving the props as an object, and returning a

-5. We use our title prop in our html, as you would use any variable in a template string.
+titleprop in our html, as you would use any variable in a template string.

 Initial State